dangermike/associative_entity_redux/README.md

 ### Abstract view of the problem

+Abstractly, we can think of our problem as three tables.
+You can start with a person's name and resolve that into zero, one, or many company names (blue lines).
+Likewise, you can start with a company name and resolve that into zero, one, or many person names (green lines).

 ![abstract view of the three tables](img/abstract.svg)

-Abstractly, we can think of our problem as three tables.
 This breaks down pretty quickly when you consider that the primary key of the `PEOPLE_COMPANIES` table has an order.
 In other words, looking up by `company_id` is like trying to look up by first name in the phone book: A full table scan is necessary.

+Adding an index on `company_id` allows for `O(log n)` lookups in both directions, which is what we want.
+The most efficient definition of this secondary index depends on the database engine, but is a one-size-fits-all schema possible?

 ![three tables, implementation-independent](img/abstract_2.svg)

-Adding an index on `company_id` allows for `O(log n)` lookups in both directions, which is what we want.
-The definition of this secondary index depends on the database engine, which means that a one-size-fits-all schema is not possible.
+### Engines

-### MySQL vs. PostgreSQL
+#### MySQL

 In MySQL (and SQL Server), the primary key is a clustered index, meaning that each row is made up of the primary key columns (sorted) with the non-key columns there in the row.
 As a result, secondary (non-clustered) indices contain the index key column(s) and the primary key.
 If a query using the non-clustered index uses a non-key column, the engine will use the primary key columns to look up the non-key data in the clustered index.
 That means that the cost of your query is `O(log n) + O(m * log(l))` where `n` is the number of keys looked up in your non-clustered index and `m` is the number of rows resolved by that non-clustered lookup that need to be retrieved from the clustered index, and `l` is the number of rows in the table.

 For our use case, we can consider the reverse-lookup secondary index to be a map of `company_name -> {person_id, company_id}`, so there is no reason to look the person_id up in the clustered index -- we already have it.
 This makes our query run in `O(log n)` time.

+#### PostgreSQL

 PostgreSQL made a different choice in terms of table structure.
 As noted in the [documentation](https://www.postgresql.org/docs/current/indexes-index-only-scans.html):